Why Can't I Fall Asleep After a Fight? How to Quiet the 2 AM Spiral

 People often tell you—or you tell yourself—"Just go to bed angry.
 Sleep will help."

 Sleep isn't something you can will into existence.
-You can't force your nervous system to downregulate on command.
-Telling someone in a hyperaroused state to "just calm down and sleep" is like telling someone having a panic attack to "just relax."
+You can't force yourself to calm down on command.
+Telling someone who's wound this tight to "just relax and sleep" is like telling someone mid-panic to "just relax."

-Moreover, trying to force sleep when you're physiologically incapable of it creates secondary anxiety about not sleeping, which further activates your nervous system.
+Worse, trying to force sleep when your body simply won't cooperate creates a second layer of anxiety about not sleeping, which only winds you up further.
 Now you're stressed about the fight AND stressed about being awake.

-Enough theory.
+Enough about why.
 Here's what you can actually do when you're lying awake at 3 AM after a fight.

-One of the fastest ways to downregulate after conflict is bilateral stimulation—activating both sides of your body in alternating patterns.
+One of the fastest ways to settle after conflict is slow, alternating movement on both sides of your body.

-Or: Lie on your back and slowly move your eyes from far left to far right, back and forth, for 60 seconds.
-This engages your parasympathetic nervous system.
+Or: lie on your back and slowly move your eyes from far left to far right and back, for 60 seconds.
+The gentle, repetitive motion helps your body downshift.

 - Inhale deeply through your nose

-- At the top of that breath, take a second sharp inhale (a little sip of air)
+- At the top of that breath, take a second sharp little sip of air

 - Exhale slowly and completely through your mouth

 Do this 2-3 times.
-It immediately lowers heart rate and signals safety to your nervous system.
+It lowers your heart rate and quietly tells your body you're okay.

 4. Get out of bed

 If you've been lying there for more than 20 minutes, get up.
-Staying in bed while activated creates an association between your bed and wakefulness.
+Staying in bed while wired teaches your mind to associate your bed with being awake.

 Go to another room.
-Dim lighting.
-No screens (blue light signals daytime to your brain).
-Sit quietly or do something gentle and non-stimulating.
+Keep the lighting dim.
+No screens (bright light tells your body it's daytime).
+Sit quietly or do something gentle and undemanding.

 Processing Interventions (30-60 Minutes)